freelawproject/free.law/content/courts-db-a-new-open-database.md

 </div>

-Courts-db is part of larger initiatives at Free Law Project to organize and provide free and open access to every US court opinion in history and we encourage and invite users to join, research and test our code.
+Courts-db is part of larger initiatives at Free Law Project to organize and provide free and open access to every US court opinion in history.
+We encourage and invite users to join, research and test our code.
 In particular, we are looking for help adding court start and end dates to Courts-DB.
 If you're interested in lending a hand, please [get in touch][c].

-To learn more about the project, the data and how to use the API please visit [Courts-db on Github][courts-db].
+To learn more about the project, the data and how to use it please visit [Courts-db on Github][courts-db].

 [courts-db]: https://github.com/freelawproject/courts-db
 [pypi]: https://pypi.org/project/courts-db/